 In the

-course of trying to choose the optimal antenna we always find ourselves
+course of trying to choose the optimal antenna we often find ourselves

 comparing manufacturer's specifications about gain, which are all too often